geminiplanetimager/gpi_pipeline/documentation/usage/starting.rst

     .. image:: ../shared_images/icon_windows2.png

  On Windows, there is a batch script in the ``pipeline/scripts`` directory called ``gpi-pipeline-windows.bat``.
 Double click it to start the GPI pipeline.

- For convinience, you can create a shortcut of ``gpi-pipeline-windows.bat`` by right clicking on the file on selecting the option to create a shortcut.
-You can then place this on your desktop, start menu, or start screen to launch the pipeline from where is convenient for you.
+ For convenience, you can create a shortcut of ``gpi-pipeline-windows.bat`` by right clicking on the file and selecting the option to create a shortcut.
+You can then place this on your desktop, start menu, or start screen to launch the pipeline from where it is convenient for you.

 .. note::
   Alternatively, on any OS you can use the following to start up the pipeline manually: